 Conclusion

 Regardless of your experience, writing a synopsis can be challenging.
-However, following these steps will ensure that your overview has a strong foundation.
+However, following these steps will ensure your overview has a strong foundation.
+The Novel synopsis can help you understand the main characters from a third-person viewpoint.
+It is a literary agent for understanding major plot points and the story’s query letter.